anhrytsan/expense-tracker-frontend/README.md

 - **Budget Control:** Set and manage monthly spending limits for each department.
 - **Responsive Design:** A clean, modern interface built with Angular Material that works on both desktop and mobile devices.

+## 🟢 Live Demo

+The project is deployed and you can view a live demo here: **[https://expense-tracker-frontend-rho-nine.vercel.app/](https://expense-tracker-frontend-rho-nine.vercel.app/)**

 ## 🛠️ Tech Stack

 - **Angular:** A powerful framework for building dynamic and responsive web applications.